Indushekhar/pioneer/README.md

 The user any time during the simulation can capture an image and save on their disk.

+### Veclocity Chage Service

+User can any time incresese/decrease the linear velocity of the robot.

+### Start/Stop Service

+User can any time start/stop the robot in simulation.

 ## Testing

 The unit tests for this package can be ran using the following commands.
 After cloning the repository, navigate to the root of the workspace and run the following command: